 “Theatre doesn’t last.
 Only in people’s memories and in their hearts.
 But that’s life.
 Beauty and sadness.
 And that is why theatre is life.”

 Like many aspects of life, I started this journey not because I planned to, but because it was just right.
 I always loved theater, but frankly knew very little about it.
-Seven years ago, my dear friend Nina Keneally invited me to a table reading of Alfred Uhry’s “Divine Intervention”, and let’s just say that I was hooked.
+Eight years ago, my dear friend Nina Keneally invited me to a table reading of Alfred Uhry’s “Divine Intervention”, and let’s just say that I was hooked.
 I wanted to know everything I could about theater production.
 And Nina and her brother Jamie Lightstone were happy to oblige.

 I started by enhancing their production of “Transport” (by Tom Keneally and Larry Kirwan, and directed by Tony Walton) at the Irish Rep Theatre, which was my first exposure to mounting a show from start to finish, and then tagged along on the stirring production of “The Last Confession” (and saw the opening at the Royal Alexandra Theatre in Toronto).
 I will be forever grateful for this introduction to theater and especially these opportunities.